OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/deploying.md

 ```

 This command will first compile `MyContract`, and then it will add it to the
-project writing it in the `zos.json` configuration file.
+project registering it in the `zos.json` configuration file.

 > **Note**: The current version of ZeppelinOS uses Solidity 0.4.24.
 If you
 > want to use a different version you will have to use the `--skip-compile`